Tbathurst715/MERN-bookify/README.md

 git@github.com:addiguskey/MERN-bookify.git
 ```

-2. This app uses graph-QL and mongoDB.
+2. This app uses React, graph-QL and mongoDB.
 You can simply install npm libraries used in this application by running "npm i" on your Integrated Terminal in VS_Code.

 3. Once installed, in Terminal run "npm run seed" then "npm run start" to run the application on your local machine.